MbaziiraRonald/My-blog-articles/cldoqnu78000209mfb8z37nwp.md

 Most developers, chiefly front-end and full-stack developers, often struggle to build such UI components.
 This results in the creation of inflexible and unresponsive UI components.

 In this article, you will learn how to create customizable and responsive UI components which are flexible, adaptable, and visually appealing using Tailwind CSS.
+After that, you will learn how to test the responsiveness of the components on multiple devices and different screen sizes using Chrome Dev Tools, LambdaTest, and Tailwind Play.

 > "Tailwind CSS is a utility-first CSS framework packed with classes like `flex`, `pt-4`, `text-center` and `rotate-90` that can be composed to build any design directly in your markup." ([Source: Tailwind](https://tailwindcss.com))